serge3ling/http-file-save/README.md

 # http-file-save

 This Spring Boot application manages saving files in a database.
-It handles HTTP requests for that, such as PUT, GET and DELETE.
+It handles HTTP requests for that, such as POST, GET and DELETE.

 The controller of the application provides
 2 groups of methods